Automatic Clustering for Unsupervised Risk Diagnosis of Vehicle Driving for Smart Road: Methodology

 \subsection{Automatic Clustering}

-Aiming at the main challenges in the imbalanced clustering without ground truth, an indicator-guided automatic clustering technique (termed Autocluster) is developed to configure optimal models for unsupervised risk assessment and driving anomaly detection for Smart Road, as shown in Fig. 1.
-The Autocluster integrates key steps of risk clustering into an auto-optimisable pipeline, including risk feature extraction and unsupervised selection, algorithm selection, hyperparameter auto-tuning, among others, as depicted in Fig. 2.
+Aiming at addressing the main challenges in imbalanced clustering without ground truth, an automatic clustering technique (termed AutoCluster) is developed to configure optimal models for unsupervised risk assessment and driving anomaly detection for Smart Road, as shown in Fig. 1.

-To cover various possibilities of clustering, a portfolio of basic algorithms is considered in the Autocluster, such as cluster notions of centroids-based, connectivity-based, as described in TABLE I. The most promising clustering solutions are self-learned based on Bayesian optimisation.
-The loss function design for auto-tuning is described in Section 3.2.
-Indicator-guided feature extraction is conducted based on surrogate measures of vehicle conflicts, as explained in Section 3.3.
-Besides, an unsupervised feature selection method is developed based on feature elimination importance and model reliance, as elaborated in Section 3.4.
-Finally, the optimal cluster solution is evaluated, and the labels about distinct risk clusters are interpreted based on the pattern decoding.
-Moreover, several new strategies are designed to reduce the impact of data imbalance on clustering.
+The AutoCluster integrates key steps of clustering into an auto-optimisable pipeline, including risk feature extraction and unsupervised selection, algorithm auto-selection, hyperparameter auto-tuning, among others, as depicted in Fig. 2.
+A portfolio of basic algorithms (as described in TABLE I) is shortlisted in the AutoCluster.
+The most promising clustering solutions are self-learned based on Bayesian optimisation, as described in Section III.B.
+The clustering inputs, including the construction of risk indicator features and unsupervised feature selection, are elaborated in Section III.C and III.D, respectively.
+Finally, the optimal clusters are evaluated, and the labels about distinct risk clusters are interpreted based on pattern decoding.
+Besides, several strategies are designed to reduce the impact of class imbalance for clustering.